 The single most important characteristic of a successful proposal is a well-developed research question, hypothesis, or research objective.
 You should follow these three major guidelines:

-- Narrowly focus you research question, hypothesis, or objective.
+- Carefully formulate your research question, hypothesis, or objective.
 Ask “why,” “how,” or “what” about an issue of significance to anthropology.
 Do not present a vast question as the object of investigation; instead, develop answerable questions (or testable hypotheses) in the context of the larger research topic.